ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 ## Creating the Toolbar Button

-The plugin dialog window is to be opened by using a toolbar button.
+The plugin dialog window is opened using a toolbar button.
 To this end, we need to define a button that will be associated with the dialog window.

 	editor.ui.addButton( 'Abbr', {
 		label: 'Insert Abbreviation',